-Do not connect or disconnect any external device cables other than Universal Serial Bus (USB) cables while the computer power is on; otherwise, you might damage your computer.
-To avoid possible damage to connected devices, wait at least five seconds after the computer is shut down to disconnect external devices.
+Do not connect or disconnect any external device cables other than Universal Serial Bus (USB) and 1394 cables while the computer power is on; otherwise, you might damage your computer.
+To avoid possible damage to attached devices, wait at least five seconds after the computer is shut down to disconnect external devices.